-On most websites, especially online stores, you’ll find product descriptions that are just a wall of text, offering nothing but basic information.
+On most websites, especially online stores, you’ll find product descriptions that are just walls of text, offering nothing but basic information.
 Sometimes, descriptions are just copied straight from the manufacturer’s website.

-Any business that’s selling products or services online should avoid that approach.
-It will cost you sales.
+Any business selling products or services online should avoid that approach – it’ll cost you sales.
 According to a report published by the Nielsen Norman Group, 20% of abandoned purchases are the result of “incomplete or unclear” product information.

 This means that, if you write high-quality descriptions for your products or services, you can expect your sales to increase.

 In this article, we’ll show you how to do that.
 Let’s start with the basics.